kupermind/fee-collector-solana/README.md

-# Fee Collector Solana
+# Lockbox Governor Solana
-Timelock governed OLAS and SOL Fee Collector on Solana.
+Timelock governed OLAS and SOL Fee Collector and Program Manager on Solana.

 ## Pre-requisites
-A successful program CPI with Lockbox and Orca Whirlpool programs requires that the following environment is satisfied:
+The programs requires that the following environment is satisfied:
 ```
 anchor --version
-anchor-cli 0.26.0
+anchor-cli 0.29.0
 solana --version
-solana-cli 1.14.29 (src:36af529e; feat:139196142)
+solana-cli 1.18.1 (src:5d824a36; feat:756280933, client:SolanaLabs)
 rustc --version
-rustc 1.62.0 (a8314ef7d 2022-06-27)
+rustc 1.74.1 (a28077b28 2023-12-04)
 ```

 Advise the script `setup-env.sh` to correctly install the required environment.